photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 Breaking a problem down into small, coherent fragments lends itself to organization.
 Start with the basic low-level components and then proceed to higher-level abstractions.

 Bottom-up development emphasizes coding and early testing, which can begin before having a detailed understanding of the final system.
-In practice, that may never really exist as requirements are constantly evolving.
+In practice, this may never be the case, as requirements are constantly evolving.

 Advantages of the bottom-up approach are component reusability, agility, and testability.